-- Lean the motorcycle on the side stand.

-- Shift gear to neutral.

-- In the area of chain sliding guard, press the chain upward toward the swingarm and determine chain tension (A).
+- Shift gear to neutral. - In the area of the chain sliding guard, press the chain upward toward the swingarm and determine chain tension (A).

-The upper chain section B must be taut.
+Upper chain section B must be taut.

 Chain wear is not always even, so you should repeat this measurement at different chain positions.